everreturning/everreturning/README.md

-working on a new read me !
+⋮ ⌗ ┆ Working on a new read me !

+⋮ ⌗ ┆ Mentions .

+♯ @venomousviperr

+♯ @sillydude01

+♯ @Machinimatic

+These are the most freakin' coolest people around !!
+Pleaseplease go check them out !